 Learn about a new program coming to Chicago Public Schools that will involve coordination between local police and school officials to keep kids safer in school and in the community.

-Chicago Public Schools have taken more than their share of beatings in recent months, with the latest blow coming in the form of school closures of underperforming schools.
+.
 Parents have protested the decision by school officials and Mayor Rahm Emanuel, saying children previously attending closed schools will now have to travel further and through dangerous neighborhoods to get to class every day.
 In hopes of countering some of those fears, Mayor Emanuel has followed the announcement of school closures with an announcement of a new safety program designed to keep kids safe in the classroom and in the community.

 The Unveiling of the New CompStat Safety Program